kalwalt/kalwalt.github.io/_posts/2019-01-30-artivive-cubist-dragon-my-free-interactive-artwork.md

 categories: Interactive-art
 tags: Interactive-art AR Artivive Kaleidastudio 2019
 ---
 I did an interactive work for the Kaleidastudio open call "Push the boundaries".
-The project did not pass the selection and i decided to release for the free use of my followers.
+The project did not pass the selection and i decided to release for the free personal use of my followers.
 What does it means?
 You can download the image, print it and start to enjoy the **A**ugmented **R**eality.

-You need to install the Artivive app: [go to google play and catch it!](https://play.google.com/store/apps/details?id=com.artivive&hl=en)
+You need to install the Artivive app: [go to google play and catch it!](https://play.google.com/store/apps/details?id=com.artivive&hl=en) After installed launch the app an point the camera of your smarphone to the picture. in fwe seconds an animation will start!

+Note on the license: